amarnaths0005/fseriesdemo/README.md

 To invoke this application, open the file <i>index.html</i> in the browser.
 Tested this on Chrome.
 This app uses the D3 JavaScript visualization library.

+You can work on this app online at https://amarnaths0005.github.io/fseriesdemo/

 Inspired by the Example Matlab Program in the book "Signal Processing First" by McClellan, Schafer and Yoder

 Please send feedback to amarnaths.codeproject@gmail.com